isomerpages/isomerpages-boa/_register/application-forms.md

 ### **Available Payment Methods**

-In view of the COVID-19 situation, architects and applicants can make payment to BOA via cheque, PayNow and internet banking.
+We accept payment via **PayNow** and **internet banking**.
 Please refer to the following instructions for payment via PayNow and internet banking:

 [Instructions for PayNow and Internet Banking]({{site.baseurl}}/files/Instructions_PayNow_Internet_Banking.pdf)